-We are closed for all statutory holidays, March Break, Easter Monday and Christmas Break.
-If both school boards are closed then we will also be closed.
+We are closed for all statutory holidays, March Break, Easter Monday, Christmas Break and the last week of August.
+If both school boards are closed for inclement weather then we will also be closed.
 There will be a message posted on our Facebook page.